The Collar (George Herbert): Analysis

 The title of the poem, The Collar, is symbolic; it seems to represent the relationship between the man within the poem and God.
 "Collar" in this poem may refer to a clerical collar, which priests wear as a religious symbol.
 To take off the collar is to revoke one's dedication to ministry.
 The title may also refer to the term "to slip the collar" or to slip out and avoid the restraints of the church.

 Herbert portrays the collar as a form of restraint for priests and as a play on words, conveying that the collar can be seen as one for a slave to it, or rather to Christianity.
 A collar, after all, is a restrictive garment, often a symbol of ownership.
 Paul M. Levitt and Kenneth G. Johnston introduce the idea that the use of the word "collar" by Herbert can be seen in a nautical sense—as the rope that supports and maintains the main mast of a ship, preventing it from moving from its position.
-Levitt and Johnston compare the poem's speaker to the mast of a ship, and the collar of the ship to a clerical collar: each are being held in place by restraints.
+Levitt and Johnston compare the poem's speaker to the mast of a ship, and the mast of the ship to a clerical collar: each are being held in place by restraints.

 There is also the possibility that the poem uses the title sonically, because "collar" sounds like the words "caller" and "choler."
 Dale B. J. Randall points out that this poem is a story of a choleric man who has a burst of strong emotion, connecting the illness to the line "...But as I raved and grew more fierce and wild...".
 Randall also points out that the pun pertaining to "caller" is the idea that the "caller" is God, who is calling on the speaker in the line, "Me thought I heard one calling Child..." at the end of the poem.

 Barbara Leah Harman points out that the beginning of the poem starts at the end of a man's journey and the beginning of a new one.
 The speaker isn't a "present-tense speaker" but a "duplicator of present-tense speech".
 Harman explains the speaker has reaped what he has sown, and the poem signifies the use of the word "harvest" as metaphorical, meaning the fruit of his labor has not been bountiful.

 In the first six lines, the reader is clued in to the conflict: a man struggling with his faith.
 The speaker has decided to abroad, or to abandon his current life.
 In another poem by Herbert, "Content", the speaker warns himself to avoid "abroading" and listening to his "muttering thoughts".
 Herbert's poetry often follows this theme; man's relationship to his faith.